Canned & Preserved Food Trading License in Dubai

 Obtain initial approval: Await confirmation from the free zone authority before proceeding.

-Pay licence fees and register: Complete payment and receive your trading licence.
+Pay license fees and register: Complete payment and receive your trading license.

 Open a corporate bank account: Set up banking facilities with a UAE-based financial institution.